 - Pass a test in U.S. history and government (there are certain exceptions to this rule).

 As you can see, determining whether you qualify for citizenship can be quite tricky.
 In addition, properly and accurately completing your application can be complicated and stressful.
 Let the experienced immigration attorneys at the Law Offices of Azita M. Mojarad, P.C. assist you in determining your eligibility for citizenship and help you with your application process.
-For further information or to schedule a free consultation contact us at (312) 641-0771.
+For further information or to schedule a consultation contact us at (312) 641-0771.